dominicm00/ham/docs/architecture/decisions/0009-ham-project-goals.md

 Modern editor support, especially for a C/C++ build system, is a must to get IDE features.

 ## Decision
+Ham will create a list of goals that apply to Ham as a general tool, not just a Haiku project.
+The only prerequisite for Ham to be ready for Haiku is building Haiku successfully on all platforms.
+These goals describe additional constraints for when Ham is ready outside of Haiku.

 Following is the new list of goals for Ham.
 Each goal is broken down into sub-goals with the following keyword format:

 - **will**: Top priority goals.
 These should be completed before the 1.0.0 release.